satori-com/satori-video-sdk-cpp/docs/message_formats.md

 To publish a debug message, call [`bot_message()`](reference.md#bot-message) with the `kind` parameter set to the API `enum` constant `bot_message_kind::DEBUG`.

-## Configuration messages
+# Configuration messages
-The API passes messages it receives in the control channel to the `process_command()` callback function you define, using the parameter `message`.
+The SDK passes messages it receives in the control channel to the `process_command()` callback function you define, using the parameter `message`.
 This parameter is specified as a JSON object.

 The following JSON object is an example of a configuration used to set the feature size in a motion detector bot: